-This stage is all about making connections between information.
+This stage of teaching history is all about making connections between information.
 Students explore sources and compare features of objects and stories to find similarities.
 Help students to source and investigate a variety of sources; for example, documents, video footage, primary source documents, stories, photographs, and other personal artifacts.
 Continuing to ask questions and reflect on what they’re finding is important for students to do because it helps them better relate to the people and events they are investigating.
 Constant discussion and reflection:

 - Teaches students how to distinguish between relevant and irrelevant sources of information